The Vector Grounding Problem: Grounding Generative Pre-trained Models

-LLMs appear to possess the necessary elements to fulfil the causal-informational requirement for referential grounding.
+In sum, LLMs possess the necessary elements to fulfil the causal-informational requirement for referential grounding.
 They stand in complex, mediated causal-informational relations to the world.
 These connections are mediated since they pass through human linguistic production, where language primarily functions as a tool to express aspects of the world.\footnote{This analysis would extend, \emph{mutatis mutandis}, to multimodal inputs, which are also mediated by human interactions with the world (e.g., photographs are captured by humans with a camera).
-However, one might argue that some worldly properties instantiated by visual samples in a multimodal dataset, such as shapes, can be accessed more directly than they could though the mediation of language.
-This is because images (and samples in other sensory domains) are entirely iconic, while language only exhibits limited patterns of iconicity.} They are complex due to the intricate causal-informational relationships between the patterns of language use, the semantic `laws' that govern them, the structure of the world they have (culturally) evolved to capture, and the causal chains of communication and testimony that produce the learning data---of which the LLM itself can be considered a link.
-In light of these considerations, we contend that Large Pre-Trained Models, such as LLMs, can meet the causal-informational criteria necessary for possessing referentially grounded representations and outputs.
+We discuss whether multimodal models fulfil the historical requirement for representational content in \autoref{multimodal-embodied} below.} They are complex due to the intricate causal-informational relationships between the patterns of language use, the structure of the world they have (culturally) evolved to capture, and the causal chains of communication and testimony that produce the learning data---of which the LLM itself can be considered a link.
+In light of these considerations, we contend that generative pre-trained models, such as LLMs, can meet the causal-informational criteria necessary for possessing referentially grounded representations and outputs.